PortPy-Project/PortPy/WOC/README.md

 <br/>

-<h3 id="unittest"> 4.2 Creating Unit Tests with CI/CD Features for PortPy </h3>
+<h3 id="unittest"> 4.2 Creating Unit Tests with GitOps CI/CD Features for PortPy </h3>

 **Requirements:** Python

 **Good to Know:** PyTest, CI/CD

 **Short description:**
 Develop automated unit tests using the PyTest framework and few patients from the PortPy dataset.
-Additionally, integrate CI/CD technology to enable automatic testing for new releases, ensuring continuous quality and reliability of the PortPy project.
+Additionally, integrate GitOps CI/CD technology to enable automatic testing for new releases, ensuring continuous quality and reliability of the PortPy project.

 **Project Outcome:**
-- Implementation of unit tests integrated with CI/CD technology to ensure continuous quality checks for new releases.
+- Implementation of unit tests integrated with GitOps CI/CD technology to ensure continuous quality checks for new releases.

 <br/>